Stopping As Success: Transitioning to Locally Led Development

-The primary goal of this research is to examine exit strategies in peacebuilding and development programs, and bring greater awareness to the international community of the multiple dynamics at play when ending a program.
-Exit can be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.
+The primary goal of this research is to examine transition strategies in peacebuilding and development programs, and bring greater awareness to the international community of the multiple dynamics at play when transitioning a program.
+Transitions to local entities can be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.

 “Incentives for aid providers to work themselves out of a job — to support people so that they do not need external help (though not all needs may be met) — fade in relation to incentives to survive, grow, and continue to deliver.” – Time to Listen

 CDA’s book Time to Listen: Hearing People on the Receiving End of International Aid critiques the externally driven aid system and calls for a shift to a collaborative aid model where the aid sector gradually diminishes its role and dominance:

 Listen to the voices of local development actors and CSOs featured in the book:

 “The [international] intervention to restore law and order after the violence took the steam out of domestic efforts to do things.
 Support for civil society weakened because people felt they didn’t have to do it now.
 Everyone is glad that happened, but there was a downside to it because it took the stuffing out of homegrown attempts to deal with the insurgency and we are still trying to get over this.”

 “If funding will be discontinued, donors should inform you early so you can plan for it.
 Otherwise the people are upset.
 Organizations should have an exit strategy and give one year’s notice.”

 “Exit and phase out strategies need to be discussed with local government and other relevant organizations from the start.
 It should be part of the capacity building process for local government units to plan for sustainability.”